 Gaimon was a good enough student for a professor to encourage him to stay on at school in a fully supported master's program.
 Though both his parents were college professors, academia did not call him.
 Racing his bike meant more, so much so that he skipped his graduation ceremony to take a training ride, though he did dangle a tassel from his helmet as he rode, or so he says.
 He has been making use of his degree with writing for "Bicycing" magazine and more lately with a monthly humor column for "Velo."
 There is no shortage of humor in his book, though in contrast to his column, it is much more concerned with portraying the harsh reality of the sport than making wisecracks.

 He describes in detail his less than honest salary negotiations with his first two team directors, Danny Van Haute of Jelly Belly and Chad Thompson of Kenda, and also questions their capabilities as strategists and the basic running of a team, particularly riling Thompson.
-In part two of a most worthwhile podcast with Gaimon, former racer and first-year director Michael Creed, who knows the ins and outs of the sport as well as anyone and is mentioned a couple of times in the book, told Gaimon that he heard that Thompson suggested to Van Haute that they sue Gaimon.
+Michael Creed, a former racer who knows the ins and outs of the sport as well as anyone and is mentioned a couple of times in the book, told Gaimon when he joined him on Creed's Open Mic podcast on September 24 earlier this year that he heard Thompson suggested to Van Haute that they sue Gaimon.
 Van Haute declined, saying that everything he wrote was true.
 Gaimon had not heard the story, but was not surprised.
 He said he held no grudges against Van Haute and "tried not to crap on him too much," but he had no sympathy for Thompson.
 "He would lie to your face much worse than Van Haute," he told Creed.

 He has no respect for Armstrong.
 His biography made him nauseous.
 Gaimon dedicated his book to Armstrong's missing testicle and Tyler Hamilton's phantom twin.
 He is so adamantly anti-drug that he had a bar of soap with the word "Clean" tattooed on his inner arm so it would be visible when he raised his arms in victory.
 He inspired quite a few other racers to do the same.
 He had a close encounter with the drug mentality of the sport at his initial Jelly Belly training camp when the team doctor suggested he might be asthmatic, which would entitle him to take the drug Albuterol that many racers take.
 He declined, partially inspired by a teammate who likewise was appalled by the doctor's invitation into the shady world of performance enhancing drugs.
 Viagra too was known to make one a better racer.
 At the Tour of Qinghai Lakes in China many of those Gaimon was riding with sampled the easily available local version.